SemihCanSancar/SemihCanSancar/README.md

 I am very interested in combining life science problems with computer science methods such as Machine Learning.
 A first introduction into Deep Learning was presented during my master studies.
 My goal is to deepen my knowledge in this topic and learn more about it.

-You can find me under my full name on LinkedIN if you want to reach me.
+You can find me under my full name on LinkedIN if you want to contact me.